-Using the API with 2-factor authentication enabled
+Using the API when SSO or two-factor authentication is enabled

 Using an API token